morrownr/88x2bu-20210702/Bridged_Wireless_Access_Point.md

 This setup supports WPA3-SAE.
 It is disabled by default.

-WPA3-SAE will not work with Realtek 88xx chipset based USB WiFi adapters.
+WPA3-SAE will not work with some Realtek 88xx drivers.
+Let's just say that this issue is in progress.

-WPA3-SAE will work with Mediatek 761x chipset based USB WiFI adapters.
+WPA3-SAE works with Mediatek 761x chipset based USB WiFI adapters and, as far as I can tell, with all usb wifi adapters that use Linux in-kernel drivers and I have tested many..

 Note: This guide uses systemd-networkd for network management.
 If your Linux distro uses Network Manager or Netplan, they must be disabled.
 Sections that